carbon-design-system/carbon-components-svelte/CONTRIBUTING.md

 However, maintainers must perform a few things in preparation for a release.

-Locally, while on `master` and the branch is clean, run `npm run release`.
+Locally, while on `master` and the branch is clean, run `bun run release`.
 This command will:

 - Bump the semantic version in `package.json`
 - Generate notes in `CHANGELOG.md`
-- Run `npm run build:docs` to update the generated documentation
+- Run `bun run build:docs` to update the generated documentation

 This command will not create a commit nor tag.
 Afterwards, perform the following manually: